Where to Stay in Milan Pin 2

 8. Isola: The Hip Hidden Gem of Milan

-Isola is part of Zone 9 of Milan.
+Isola is the trendiest area in Milan.
 It’s a hip district of tiny streets with graffiti-covered walls.
 A quirky mix of fashion boutiques, thrift stores, and organic produce groceries dot the neighborhood.
 Cozy family-run trattorias, trendy outdoor cafés, and industrial-style bars attract a diverse crowd.

 You won’t find many attractions in the area.
 However, its location between the Milano Centrale and Porta Garibaldi railway stations makes it a perfect base camp for exploring the city and its neighbors.